CantaraJS/cantara/docs/docs/quick_start.md

 ctra dev express-api
 # OR just
 ctra dev
+# and select "express-api"
 ```

+The first time you invoke the `dev` command, the application's runtime dependencies need to be installed.

-If you now edit files under `node-apps/express-api`, the server automatically restarts.
+Editing the files under `node-apps/express-api`, will cause the server to automatically restart.

 Now, let's start our React App development server!